DancingPhoenix88/phaser-features-test/README.md

   + Additionally, I use game.debug.spriteBounds to show which dot is under the cursor.
   + _After this step_: I can touch dots to highlight them.
 + **Tween**
-  + `Logic of connecting dots is being code ...
-DONE`
   + I use a self-made object pool to re-use dots.
   + Now that's the time to make dots move.
   + Tween feature of Phaser is very similar to may other tween engine, and I have no difficulty in this part.